LoveYaGuts Travel Thrilling White Water Rafting in Rotorua

 White Water Rafting in Rotorua

-LoveYaGuts Travel White Water Rafting in Rotorua
+LoveYaGuts Travel Thrilling White Water Rafting in Rotorua

-LoveYaGuts Travel White Water Rafting in Rotorua
+LoveYaGuts Travel Thrilling White Water Rafting in Rotorua

-LoveYaGuts Travel White Water Rafting in Rotorua
+LoveYaGuts Travel Thrilling White Water Rafting in Rotorua

-LoveYaGuts Travel White Water Rafting in Rotorua
+LoveYaGuts Travel Thrilling White Water Rafting in Rotorua

-LoveYaGuts Travel White Water Rafting in Rotorua
+LoveYaGuts Travel Thrilling White Water Rafting in Rotorua

 Our Experience White Water Rafting in Rotorua

-We had the time of our lives.
+As you can see from the Kaituna river rafting photos above, we had the absolute time of our lives white water rafting in Rotorua.
 I’ve rafted in Slovenia and Austria but white water rafting on my own turf truly takes the cake for the most wild ride.

 Once we were geared up with all the necessary safety equipment and given a lesson on how to not knock out the teeth of the person opposite us with the paddle.
-We were ready to experience white-water rafting in Rotorua.
+We were ready to experience the thrilling adventure of white water rafting in Rotorua.
 I wasn’t quite sure what to expect, mainly because I did little to no research on Kaituna River.
-We were loaded on-board the raft and thoroughly explained how to sit, row, and how to huddle when we take the dive down the 7m high waterfall.
-Our journey rafting down the river started off relatively gentle with a few shallow rapids and slow speed collisions with various rock faces.

 At a couple of sections along the river we jumped in and floated down the rapids feet first.
 Just watch out for any rocks lying just below the surface, the bruises on my shin and ass weren’t the souvenir I was planning on taking away from this.